airbytehq/terraform-provider-airbyte/docs/resources/source_coin_api.md

 - `end_date` (String) The end date in ISO 8601 format.
 If not supplied, data will be returned from the start date to the current time, or when the count of result elements reaches its limit.
+- `environment` (String) must be one of ["sandbox", "production"]; Default: "sandbox" The environment to use.
+Either sandbox or production.
-- `limit` (Number) The maximum number of elements to return.
+- `limit` (Number) Default: 100
+The maximum number of elements to return.
 If not supplied, the default is 100.
 For numbers larger than 100, each 100 items is counted as one request for pricing purposes.
 Maximum value is 100000.